 Today, Humboldt Legends is working to bring together creative extraction scientists with knowledgeable sustainable cannabis farmers in Humboldt to create pesticide-free extracts.

 1.Harvest: We cut the plant at harvest time or just before, when the plant is at its most desirable stage.
-The gland heads should have a clear or milky consistency, but not a slight brown or starting to get too heavily colored.
+The gland heads should have a clear or milky consistency.

 2. Handled with care: Trichomes are small resin glands found all over the bud and leaves.
 It’s where terpenes and cannabinoids (THC and CBD) are housed, the “miracle molecules.”